palaa159/Docs/tutorials/05-External_Trigger_32bit_Example.md

 	boolean addAuxToSD = false;	// use this to write auxiliary data to SD if you like boolean state = HIGH;		// used to toggle the on-board LED

 First thing is to establish the variables we need to read the pushbutton switch, and a flag to let the rest of the program know we got new data.
 The OpenBCI library already has a variable array for auxiliary data, called auxData, which we will use for logging.
-I've also added a flag for writing data to an SD card (if you like that kind of thing) and a boolean to toggle the on-board LED with for user feedback, which is always nice.
+I've also added a flag for writing data to an SD card (if you like that kind of thing) and a boolean to toggle the on-board blue LED for user feedback, which is always nice.

 In the setup function, we set the pin direction and prime the button variables.
-The startFromScratch() function resets the board peripheral devices and does some general housekeeping, along with making inital serial contact with any controlling program. the useAccel and useAux variables are inside the OpenBCI_32_Daisy library (hence the OBCI.) and it's important to decide and select which kind of data you want to log.
+The startFromScratch() function resets the board peripheral devices and does some general housekeeping, along with making inital serial contact with any controlling program. the useAccel and useAux variables are inside the OpenBCI_32_Daisy library (hence the **OBCI.**) and it's important to decide and select which kind of data you want to log.
 It is possible to do both, but you will need to manually operate the useAux or useAcel variables (tutorial on that coming sooooon).

 	void setup(){
 		// stuff here...